 How To Use (Read Me First)

-Tag Libraries provide interactive documentation for the NISO STS Tag Sets that you can access through Web browsers.
-This Tag Library provides specific information, such as:
+This Tag Library provides interactive documentation for the NISO STS Tag Sets that you can access through a Web browser.
+For example, these pages provide:

 - alphabetical lists of element and attribute names;

 - special sections such as an Element Context Table, which lists what elements each element may occur within; and

 - an “Index” section that works like the index at the back of many books.
 You can use it to find where a given item or topic is discussed.
 The index lists elements, attributes, and discussion topics under many related names and descriptions, so if you don’t know the exact tag name to use for something, try looking in the index under various related words, and you will most likely find a reference to the applicable tag or attribute.

 You can use the Tag Library as a reference to look up XML tags and how to use them, to browse around and familiarize yourself with these Tag Sets, to see examples of correct or recommended usage, and even to find guidance for how to implement software to handle documents that are marked up using the NISO STS Tag Sets.

 At the top level of the Tag Library (shown in the colored navigation bar to your left) there are several main sections:

 - Root Elements

 - General Introduction